nkiateam/polestar-boilerplate/README.md

 # create-react-nkia-app

-This package was developed based on the [Create React App](https://github.com/facebookincubator/create-react-app).
+This package is based on the [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Quick Overview